 No amount of money in the world is going to make the wrongful death of a loved one any better.
 But it can help ease the financial burden that is often left behind.
 As a dependent, you may be entitled to compensation.
 Surviving family members can file a wrongful death lawsuit against the negligent party.
 In some cases, that party can be a person, company, or entity.

-A wrongful death lawsuit can help surviving family members recover expenses and non-expenses loss that is a direct result of the reckless party.
+A wrongful death lawsuit in Arizona (a.r.s.
+12-611) can help surviving family members recover expenses and non-expenses loss that is a direct result of the reckless party.
 This is why it is important to act as quickly as possible after the loss of a loved one.

-If a loved one has been killed in a car accident, you will need some time to grieve.
+If a loved one has been killed in an accident such as a car accident, you will need some time to grieve.
 But the sooner you file a wrongful death claim, the sooner you can pay for the expenses that often follow a tragic event.
 If your family member has been a victim of negligence, please seek help.
-As the survivor, you are the only one that can act on behalf of the departed.
+As the survivor, you are the only one who can act on behalf of the departed.
 Seeking justice will give you peace of mind in a world that can seem turned upside down.

 There are certain damages that you can recover if your loved one has been killed.
 Below are a few of the things that you may be able to be compensated for.

 In the state of Arizona, you have a limited amount of time to file a wrongful death claim.
-Survivors typically only have two years to file a claim in order to be fully compensated.
+Survivors typically only have a statute of limitations of two years to file a claim in order to be fully compensated.
 This is why it is so important to file a claim as quickly as possible.

 If you have lost a loved one and believe that their death was caused by the negligence of another person or entity, you may be wondering how to prove wrongful death.
 In order to succeed in a wrongful death lawsuit, there are four main components that you will need to prove: